► Revealed ahead of Tokyo motor show

 ► Engineers targeting 30% range increase

 Remember the Mirai, Toyota’s look into an alternate future where it’s hydrogen power – not battery power – that leads the sustainable charge?
-Here’s the second one, due to be shown at the Tokyo motor show, and it looks pretty good, doesn’t it?
+Here’s another look at the second one, first shown at the Tokyo motor show, and now making its European debut.

-It’s just a concept for now, but the production car promises to look pretty much the same when it’s released in Japan, North America and Europe next year.
+The model pictured is near-production, so should look pretty much the same when it’s released in Japan, North America and Europe later this year.

 It looks good?